Myyscarlett/Automated-Course-Scheduling-System/README.md

 # Minverva Helper: Automated Course Scheduling System

-This repository contains the python code, row data and report for the project-Minverva Helper.It is the Final project for the McGill course: Decision Analytics.
+This repository includes the Python code, raw data, and report for the "Minerva Helper" project, leveraging machine learning and optimization techniques to streamline the course selection process.
+It is the final project for the McGill University course: Decision Analytics.

 ## Overview

-The Minverva Helper leverages machine learning and optimization techniques to streamline the course selection process.
-The goal is to recommend an optimal set of courses based on user-defined preferences, constraints, and historical data.
+The "Minerva Helper" project uses machine learning and optimization techniques to simplify the course selection process.
+It recommends an optimal set of courses based on user preferences, constraints, and historical data.
+Features include automated course recommendations, schedule optimization, historical analysis, and user-defined constraints like preferred times and instructors.

 ## Features
 - **Automated Course Recommendation**: Uses a weighted scoring model to rank courses based on user preferences.